-Some studies have found out that drinking green tea reduces the risk of cardiovascular diseases by 31 percent.
+Some studies have found out that drinking Green tea reduces the risk of cardiovascular diseases by 31 per cent.

-Reduces the risk of Type 2 Diabetes
+Reduces the risk of type 2 Diabetes

-9. Helps you relax
+Helps you relax

-The compound L-Theanine found in green tea can provide a calming effect on the mind and body.
-Hence, green tea helps you relax better.
+The compound L-Theanine found in Green tea can provide a calming effect on the mind and body.
+Hence, Green tea helps you relax better.
 L-Theanine is a relaxing and non-dietary amino acid found pretty much exclusively in teas from Camellia Sinensis.

 Promotes healthy skin

-A green tea concentrate can directly be applied to the skin to reduce visible damages to the skin, reduce sun burn and prevent the formation of acne.
+A Green tea concentrate can directly be applied to the skin to reduce visible damages to the skin, reduce sunburn and prevent the formation of acne.

-11. Helps in hair growth
+Helps in hair growth

-A compound DHT (Dihydrotestosterone) prevents hair growth and causes hair fall.
+A compound DHT (Dihydrotestosterone) prevents hair growth and causes hair to fall.
 Green tea promotes healthy hair by preventing the formation of DHT.

 Also, due to its antiseptic and anti-inflammatory properties, it stops the formation of dandruff and prevents other scalp related issues.
-This is due to the polyphenols, Vitamin E and Vitamin C present in green tea.
+This is due to the polyphenols, Vitamin E and Vitamin C present in Green tea.

 Helps in fighting allergies

 Green tea is helpful in fighting most kind of allergies and related infections.
-EGCG, a catechin compound found in green tea blocks the key cell receptors that produce histamine and immunoglobulin E (IgE), that are compounds involved in producing an allergic response, and thus, helps in stopping your body from reacting to allergens like pollen, pet dander, and dust, amongst others.
+EGCG, a catechin compound found in Green tea blocks the key cell receptors that produce histamine and immunoglobulin E (IgE), that are compounds involved in producing an allergic response, and thus, helps in stopping your body from reacting to allergens like pollen, pet dander, and dust, amongst others.

 Relieves stress and depression

 Green tea is good for the brain and is known to reduce depression.
-The polyphenols present in green tea help your brain maintain a steady supply of its primary fuel — glucose.
+The polyphenols present in Green tea help your brain maintain a steady supply of its primary fuel — glucose.

 Theanine is a compound which plays an important role here.
 It is the amino acid that helps in reducing stress and anxiety.
-Also, due to the optimum amount of caffeine content in green tea, it is great for those who have anxiety problems.
+Also, due to the optimum amount of caffeine content in Green tea, it is great for those who have anxiety problems.
 This optimum amount of caffeine is good for generating just the right amount of mental alertness.

-14. Soothes stomach issues
+Soothes stomach issues

-Bacteria destroying antiseptic properties of green tea are also helpful in reducing the chances of stomach infections and food poisoning caused by bacteria.
-However, too much of green tea can cause alternate effects as the tannins are capable of increasing the acid content and stomach leading to further digestion issues.
+Bacteria destroying antiseptic properties of Green tea are also helpful in reducing the chances of stomach infections and food poisoning caused by bacteria.
+However, too much of Green tea can cause alternate effects as the tannins are capable of increasing the acid content and stomach leading to further digestion issues.

-15. Prevents Osteoporosis and promotes bone health
+Prevents Osteoporosis and promotes bone health

 Over time, our bones tend to become brittle and weak.
-The fluoride content in green tea is known to fight this and slow down the breakdown.
+The fluoride content in Green tea is known to fight this and slow down the breakdown.
 This helps in preventing conditions such as Osteoporosis

 Where can I buy Green tea?

-Pure Ceylon Green Tea is available at TeaKruthi.
+Pure Ceylon Green tea is available at teakruthi.

 This tea comes from Sri Lanka’s famous Nanu Oya region.
 History of the region dates back to the time of the popular Indian epic Ramayana.
 As the legend goes the Sri Lankan king, Ravana, kidnapped the princess, Sita, and hid her in caves in the surrounding area.
 Later, in 1896, the first tea seeds were planted in the Nanu Oya District.
 Since then, the superiority of teas grown on this single estate has set them far above the rest — literally.
 At an elevation of between 1,402-1,950m, this high grown tea has spent its life on top of the world.

-30% OFF your first teakruthi order with code MYTEA
+15% OFF your first teakruthi order with code MYTEA